Ciro Cappellari

-Ciro Cappellari is film director, cinematographer, and screenwriter based in Berlin, Germany.
+Ciro Cappellari is an Argentine film director, cinematographer, and screenwriter based in Berlin, Germany.

 Early life and career

 Born in Buenos Aires, Argentina, in 1959, he grew up in a small town in Patagonia, Ingeniero Jacobacci.
 When he was 10 his family moved to San Carlos de Bariloche.

 In Europe

-In 1980 Cappellari came to Europe, first to Italy and then later Munich, where he found work as a photo journalist with the agency Interfoto where he took portraits of public figures for newspapers in Germany and throughout Europe.
+In 1980 Cappellari relocated to Europe, first to Italy and then later Munich, where he found work as a photo journalist with the agency Interfoto where he took portraits of public figures for newspapers in Germany and throughout Europe.
 He then went to Berlin in 1984 to begin his studies at the Deutsche Film- und Fernsehakademie Berlin (DFFB).
 In 1989 Cappellari realized his first full-length film Amor América a documentary and two years later in 1991 he realized his first feature film Hijo del Río.
 After this period he continued writing and directing several films such as Sin Querer –Time of the Flamingos (1997) and the documentary about the famous South African pianist Abdullah Ibrahim, A Struggle For Love (2004).
 Through his experience in photography he also became a well known cinematographer.